 The inner membrane floats on a pressure cushion created by the structure's main air-support blower.
-A second blower creates the foam and also supports the outer membrane.
-The soap-foam can be easily removed or repositioned and is far less costly than glued-on insulation.
+A second blower supports the outer membrane and also creates the soap-foam.
+The foam can be easily blown out or re-positioned and it is far less costly than glued-on insulation.

-If the FoamDome's inner and outer membranes are transparent then it can serve as a large and versatile greenhouse.
-The foam can be independently pumped into different areas, thereby optimizing shading and insulation to suit the crop's changing need for light and heat.
+If a FoamDome's inner and outer membranes are transparent, it can serve as a large and versatile greenhouse.
+The foam can be independently pumped into north and south zones to optimize solar gain.
+The translucent foam also provides infrared heat-blocking in summer as well as insulation from cold in winter.
+FoamDome changes to suit the crop's changing needs.

-The low natural rate of bubble condensation enables the foam generator to only require a 5% duty cycle in order to maintain the structure's full R-value.
-The extra hardware needed to create a FoamDome can be easily developed or configured from off-the-shelf components.
+The low rate of natural bubble condensation enables the foam generator to operate at only a 5% duty cycle to maintain the structure's full R-value.
+The extra hardware needed to create a dual-membrane FoamDome can be developed using off-the-shelf components.

 The wall cavity can be ventilated while simultaneously cascading heat-sink fluid down its inner membrane.
-The aerated waterfall transforms the wall into a huge evaporative cooler!
+The aerated waterfall transforms the entire dome into a giant evaporative cooler.